llm-bible/llm-bible.github.io/_publications/kumar2024improving.markdown

 bibkey: kumar2024improving
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.00199"}
-tags: ['Prompting', 'Efficiency and Optimization', 'Agentic', 'Reinforcement Learning']
+tags: ['Agentic', 'Efficiency and Optimization', 'Prompting', 'Reinforcement Learning']
 ---
 The Socratic method is a way of guiding students toward solving a problem independently without directly revealing the solution to the problem.
 Although